 - Multiple births -- for example giving birth to twins or triplets

 Treatment for Children with Cerebral Palsy

 There is no cure for cerebral palsy, but early intervention can measurably improve your child's ability to manage the condition.
 Treatment options for children with cerebral palsy include:

-- Occupational therapy to help with fine-motor and self-care skills, also to install aids for the home and essential places
+- Occupational therapy to help with fine motor and self-care skills

 - Speech therapy to help improve communication, and possibly feeding and swallowing

 - Orthotic devices to improve balance and mobility

 Medication to prevent pain or seizures, or to relax muscles